lidq92/VSFA/Readme.md

 ```

 #### Reproduced results
-We set seed for the random generators and re-run the experiments on the same ten splits.
+We set seeds for the random generators and re-run the experiments on the same ten splits.
 (The results may be still not the same among different version of PyTorch.
 See [randomness@Pytorch Docs](https://pytorch.org/docs/stable/notes/randomness.html))

 The reproduced overall results are better than the previous results published in the paper.